mr-nart/Kingmaker/Quests/Completed/Cleaning Up the Greenbelt.md

 	- they've recruited the help of the [[Creatures#Sootscale Kobolds]]

 #### Restov
-- awaiting a meeting with Lady [[Minerva Lebeda]]
+- we've come to claim our spoils, awaiting a meeting with Lady [[Minerva Lebeda]] + lots of others
-- lots of meetings to be had

 # Relevant Sessions
 ```dataview